Sleep sex: Rape trial dropped due to victim's supposed sexsomnia

 In 2022, a case came to light in England, where an allegation of rape in 2017 was dropped in 2020 by the Crown Prosecution Service (CPS) due to expert opinion that the woman involved had sexsomnia, and so the male defendant may have believed that she was consenting, and was thus formally acquitted.
 The woman involved later appealed the decision.
 A chief crown prosecutor separate from the department that made the decision to close the case reviewed the evidence of the case again: he concluded that the case should have gone to court; that the expert opinions on sexsomnia should have been challenged in court; and that the decision to close the case was a mistake.
 The reviewing chief prosecutor apologised unreservedly to the woman when concluding the review.
 Despite the review, the case could not be reopened because the case had been formally closed and the defendant declared not guilty.

+The woman received £35,000 in compensation after her rape case was dropped amid claims she could have had an episode of "sexsomnia".
+Kate Ellis, joint litigation lead at the Centre for Women’s Justice, said claims brought by victims against the CPS are legally "difficult", with payouts "extremely rare".

+R v.
+Timothy Malcolm Rowland

+Timothy Rowland of Sydney, Australia, was acquitted by a jury after successfully claiming a Sexsomnia defence.

+In response to an Inquiry of Concern from the Jury, Judge J. Pickering instructed that: “No laws about that exist.
+There are no criminal offences about that that exist.
+And it’s not for you to create the law”, later commenting that “Someone could not be found guilty of a crime they did unconsciously”.